Oklahoma Architectural/Historic Survey Requirements

 - All prints will be placed in new appropriately labeled envelopes placed within the folder of the property it documents.

-Professional quality maps will be prepared to document the findings of the architectural/historic survey and will be incorporated into the Project Report (see below).
-Maps must be highly legible.
-Maps must be compatible with Adobe Illustrator or ESRI ArcGIS software.
+Maps will be prepared to document the findings of the survey and will be incorporated into the project report.
+The maps must be of professional quality, drawn by a draftsperson or cartographer or generated by computer, and they must be highly legible.
+Maps must be reproducible by standard black and white photocopiers.
+If maps are produced using ArcGIS, the .shp files must be submitted as well.
 The maps will, at a minimum, provide the following information:

 - The boundaries of the survey area.